Denver Bicycle Accident Attorneys

 - Sideswipe: Aggressive drivers are hazardous because they do not care about others on the road.
 Cyclists are in danger when a driver attempts to pass them and instead clips the front of the bicycle, sending the cyclist into a tailspin.

 - Rear-end: Drivers must share the road with other vehicles; as such, they need to move with the traffic flow.
 When a driver is speeding, they can quickly come up behind a cyclist and collide.
-The cyclist will go flying off the bike and end up in traffic.
-Often drivers will run over the cyclist.
+The cyclist will go flying off the bike and end up in traffic, where they can be at risk of further injury from another motor vehicle driver.

 - Right turns: Anytime a driver makes a turn, those in the intersection are in danger.
 Drivers must take extra care when they turn right when pedestrians and cyclists cross.
 The driver can strike a cyclist head-on, or the bicyclist will run into them because they do not have enough space or time to stop.